K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ```

-We also need to create the php fastcgi snippet referenced above:
+We also need to create the PHP FastCGI snippet referenced above:

-*Note: This is only temporary as we plan to ship this snippet with NGINX in the
-future*

 ```
 fastcgi_split_path_info ^(.+\.php)(/.+)$;